romaadereyko/projects/README.md

 ansible-playbook playbook/diplom.yaml
 ```

+---

+## Setting up

-Also you need to add to hosts file or to your DNS Server next A records:
+You need to add to hosts file or to your DNS Server next A records:
 + registry.zfcasino.by - Remote_Host's_IP
 + Kibana.zfcasino.by - Remote_Host's_IP
 + grafana.zfcasino.by - Remote_Host's_IP